-In line with UK good practice all members of staff should retain a record of payments, gifts or hospitality (given or received) with a value of over £100, which shall be subject to audit and/or managerial review.
+In line with UK good practice all members of staff should retain a record of payments, gifts or hospitality (given or received) with a value of equal to or over £40, which shall be subject to audit and/or managerial review.
 The record should include: details of the donor's name, date of receipt, brief description of the payment, gift or hospitality and value or estimated value and any information that may give rise to a suspicion (after the event) that it might have been intended to obtain an advantage.